K11MCH1/AdrenoToolsDrivers/README.md

-# AdrenoTools Drivers for Android Emulators
+# AdrenoTools drivers for Android emulators

 ---